bal-tips/module-commons-timeplus/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details.

+## 📝 About Module

+### Vision
+To provide the most comprehensive, intuitive, and powerful time manipulation utilities for the Ballerina ecosystem, making time operations simple and reliable for modern application development.

+### Purpose
+TimePlus extends the standard ballerina/time module with real-world functionality needed for business applications, cross-platform integration, and complex time calculations.
+This module bridges the gap between basic time operations and production-ready time handling.

+### Attribution
+Created and maintained by [Hasitha Aravinda](https://github.com/hasithaa)

 ## 🔗 Related Projects